Oceanbird

+Oceanbird is the trading name of Alfawall Oceanbird AB, a company providing Wind Propulsion technologies to cargo ships.
+Oceanbird is a Swedish based company and a joint venture between Wallenius Lines and Alfa Laval.

-Oceanbird is a concept for wind-powered cargo vessels under development by Wallenius Marine.
+Oceanbird began as a concept for wind-powered cargo vessels under development by Wallenius Marine.
 The concept aims to lower emissions by up to 90 percent and the design was developed in collaboration with KTH Royal Institute of Technology and Swedish maritime technology company SSPA.
 Financial backing for the development was provided by the Swedish Transport Administration.
-In 2021, Wallenius announced a partnership with Swedish heavy industry company Alfa Laval to further develop the concept's wingsail design.
+In 2021, Wallenius announced a partnership with Swedish heavy industry company Alfa Laval to further develop the concept's wing sail design.
 Construction of a full-scale prototype wing was commenced in 2023, to be installed ashore at Landskrona to test the concept and to develop the crew operation and automation aspects.
-Meanwhile, Wilhelmsen's car carrier Tirranna has been prepared to receive the second prototype wing, which is planned to be fitted in early 2025.

-The concept features expandable wingsails that can rotate 360 degrees and tilt down if needed.
-The masts will measure 40 m for a total height above the waterline of 65 m.
-The rigging will be made from steel and composite materials and resemble airplane wings.
-An auxiliary engine will be used to navigate harbors and provide emergency power.
+Meanwhile, Wallenius Wilhelmsen's car carrier Tirranna has been prepared to receive the second prototype wing, which is planned to be fitted in early 2026.The early concept features expandable wing sails that can rotate 360 degrees and tilt down if needed and use an auxiliary engine to navigate harbors and provide emergency power.
+Later concepts showed a two part wing with a flap to create camber and the ability to fold in for stowing.